 For more travel inspo, check out my other posts on The Boho Traveller.

 Start a Video Log (vlog)

-If writing isn't your thing (and you know it clap your hands!)- then maybe an alternative to a blog for you will be a Vlog.
-This doesn't necessarily mean you have to buy fancy equipment or get on your phone every day and give a spiel about what you did that day.
+If writing is not your thing- then maybe an alternative to a blog for you will be a Vlog.
+This doesn’t necessarily mean you have to buy fancy equipment or get on your phone every day and give a spiel about what you did that day.
 There are many creative ways to start a video log.
 Go Pros are a great asset to have, or when I video blog, I often use my iPhone to shoot.
-I've seen vlogs that document 1.5 seconds from every day they were abroad, to just weekend specific vlogs, to certain activities.
+I’ve seen vlogs that document 1.5 seconds from every day they were abroad, to just weekend specific vlogs, to certain activities.
 The world is your creative oyster when it comes to video, so get jiggy with it!

 Start an Instagram or Twitter Account Dedicated to Your Travels